-To overcome financial weakness, and unfavourable conditions that the project encounters, the project owner decided to seek CDM assistance in end of 2011 after the project Feasibility Study Report has been completed by independent design institute.
+To overcome financial weakness, and unfavourable conditions that the project encounters, the project owner decided to seek CDM assistance on Jul. of 2013 after the project Feasibility Study Report has been completed by independent design institute.
+And according to the first contract for project construction, the starting date of CDM is 01/2014.